-You can choose between fixed and removable braces or even lingual braces that hide behind your teeth.
+You can choose between fixed and removable braces.
 We may need to use elastic bands to pull your teeth together and close your open bite.

 During your consultation, specialist orthodontist Dr. Jackie Clune will examine your teeth and jaws and go through all your options, including timeframes and prices.

 Fixed braces feature metal or clear ceramic brackets that we attach to each tooth and control using a thin metal archwire.

 They’re an effective way to straighten teeth, and we can be very exacting and achieve small, precise movements.